LukasWoodtli/WebPage/content/sicp.md

 *"Assignment is all that is needed, theoretically, to account for the behavior of mutable data.
 As soon as we admit `set!` to our language, we raise all the issues, not only of assignment, but of mutable data in general."*

 *"On the other hand, from the viewpoint of implementation, assignment requires us to modify the environment, which is itself a mutable data structure.
 Thus, assignment and mutation are equipotent: Each can be implemented in terms of the other."*

+# 4 Metalinguistic Abstraction

+## 4.1 The Metacircular Evaluator

+*"The model has two basic parts:*

+1. *To evaluate a combination (a compound expression other than a special form), evaluate the subexpressions and then apply the value of the operator subexpression to the values of the operand subexpressions.*
+2. *To apply a compound procedure to a set of arguments, evaluate the body of the procedure in a new environment.
+To construct this environment, extend the environment part of the procedure object by a frame in which the formal parameters of the procedure are bound to the arguments to which the procedure is applied."*

+*"The job of the evaluator is not to specify the primitives of the language, but rather to provide the connective tissue - the means of combination and the means of abstraction - that binds a collection of primitives to form a language.
+Specifically:*

+- *The evaluator enables us to deal with nested expressions.*
+- *The evaluator allows us to use variables. [...]
+We need an evaluator to keep track of variables and obtain their values before invoking the primitive procedures.*
+- *The evaluator allows us to define compound procedures.
+This involves keeping track of procedure definitions, knowing how to use these definitions in* evaluating expressions, and providing a mechanism that enables procedures to accept arguments.*
+- *The evaluator provides the special forms, which must be evaluated differently from procedure calls."*

+### 4.1.1 The Core of the Evaluator

+*"The evaluation process can be described as the interplay between two procedures:
+`eval` and `apply`."*

+#### Eval

+*"`Eval` takes as arguments an expression and an environment.
+It classifies the expression and directs its evaluation. `Eval` is structured as a case analysis of the syntactic type of the expression to be evaluated."*

+*"Each type of expression has a predicate that tests for it and an abstract means for selecting its parts.
+This **abstract syntax** makes it easy to see how we can change the syntax of the language by using the same evaluator."*

+#### Primitive expressions

+- *"For self-evaluating expressions, such as numbers, eval returns the expression itself.*
+- *Eval must look up variables in the environment to find their values.*
+- *For quoted expressions, `eval` returns the expression that was quoted.*
+- *An assignment to (or a definition of) a variable must recursively call eval to compute the new value to be associated with the variable.
+The environment must be modified to change (or create) the binding of the variable.*
+- *An `if` expression requires special processing of its parts, so as to evaluate the consequent if the predicate is true, and otherwise to evaluate the alternative.*
+- *A `lambda` expression must be transformed into anapplicable procedure by packaging together the parameters and body specified by the `lambda` expression with the environment of the evaluation.*
+- *A `begin` expression requires evaluating its sequence of expressions in the order in which they appear.*
+- *A case analysis (`cond`) is transformed into a nest of `if` expressions and then evaluated."*

+### 4.1.4 Running the Evaluator as a Program

+*"Our evaluator program reduces expressions ultimately to the application of primitive procedures."*

+*"We thus set up a global environment that associates unique objects with the names of the primitive procedures that can appear in the expressions we will be evaluating."*

+*"The global environment also includes bindings for the symbols `true` and `false`."*

+### 4.1.5 Data as Programs

+*"Turing presented a simple computational model - now known as a **Turing machine** - and argued that any "effective process" can be formulated as a program for such a machine.
+(This argument is known as the **Church-Turing thesis**.)
+Turing then implemented a universal machine, i.e., a Turing machine that behaves as an evaluator for Turing-machine programs."*

+*"An evaluator, which is
+implemented by a relatively simple procedure, can emulate programs that are more complex than the evaluator itself.
+The existence of a universal evaluator machine is a deep and wonderful property of computation."*

+### 4.2.1 Normal Order and Applicative Order

+*"We noted that Scheme is an **applicativeorder** language, namely, that all the arguments to Scheme procedures are evaluated when the procedure is applied.
+In contrast, **normal-orde**r languages delay evaluation of procedure arguments until the actual argument values are needed.
+Delaying evaluation of procedure arguments until the last possible moment (e.g., until they are required by a primitive operation) is called **lazy evaluation**"*

+### 4.2.2 An Interpreter with Lazy Evaluation

+*"The basic idea is that, when applying a procedure, the interpreter must determine which arguments are to be evaluated and which are to be delayed.
+The delayed arguments are not evaluated; instead, they are transformed into objects called **thunks**."*

+*"The word **thunk** was invented by an informal working group that was discussing the implementation of call-by-name in Algol 60.
+They observed that most of the analysis of ("thinking about") the expression could be done at compile time; thus, at run time, the expression would already have been "thunk" about"*

+## 4.3 Variations on a Scheme - Nondeterministic Computing

+*"With nondeterministic evaluation, an expression represents the exploration of a set of possible worlds, each determined by a set of choices.
+Some of the possible worlds lead to dead ends, while others have useful values.
+The nondeterministic program evaluator supports the illusion that time branches, and that our programs have different possible execution histories.
+When we reach a dead end, we can revisit a previous choice point and proceed along a different branch."*

+### 4.3.1 Amb and Search

+*"Abstractly, we can imagine that evaluating an `amb` expression causes time to split into branches, where the computation continues on each branch with one of the possible values of the expression.
+We say that `amb` represents a nondeterministic choice point."*

+*"It is better to **systematically search** all possible execution paths.
+The amb evaluator [...] implements a systematic search as follows:
+When the evaluator encounters an application of `amb, it initially selects the first alternative.
+This selection may itself lead to a further choice.
+The evaluator will always initially choose the first alternative at each choice point.
+If a choice results in a failure, then the evaluator **automagically** backtracks to the most recent choice point and tries the next alternative."*

+### 4.3.3 Implementing the Amb Evaluator

+*"The evaluation of an ordinary Scheme expression may return a value, may never terminate, or may signal an error.
+In nondeterministic Scheme the evaluation of an expression may in addition result in the discovery of a dead end, in which case evaluation must backtrack to a previous choice point.
+The interpretation of nondeterministic Scheme is complicated by this extra case."*

+#### Execution procedures and continuations

+*"Recall that the execution procedures for the ordinary evaluator take one argument: the environment of execution.
+In contrast, the execution procedures in the `amb` evaluator take three arguments: the environment, and two procedures called **continuation procedures**.
+The evaluation of an expression will finish by calling one of these two continuations:
+If the evaluation results in a value, the **success continuation** is called with that value; if the evaluation results in the discovery of a dead end, the **failure continuation** is called."*

+*"The failure continuation
+in hand at that point will cause the most recent choice point to choose another alternative.
+If there are no more alternatives to be considered at that choice point, a failure at an earlier choice point is triggered, and so on."*

+*"In addition, if a side-effect operation (such as assignment to a variable) occurs on a branch of the process resulting from a choice, it may be necessary, when the process finds a dead end, to undo the side effect before making a new choice."*

+*"When the failure continuation for an `amb` runs out of choices, it calls the failure continuation that was originally given to the `amb`, in order to propagate the failure back to the previous choice point or to the top level."*

+## 4.4 Logic Programming

+*"Computer science deals with
+imperative (how to) knowledge, whereas mathematics deals with declarative (what is) knowledge."*

+*"In a nondeterministic language, expressions can have more than one value, and, as a result, the computation is dealing with relations rather than with single-valued functions.
+Logic programming extends this idea by combining a relational vision of programming with a powerful kind of symbolic pattern matching called **unification**."*